ligen-ua/diana-dasm/README.md

+# Diana-Dasm
-# Diana-Dasm is a small and fast disassembler, useful for Windows kernel developers.
+Diana-Dasm is a small and fast disassembler, useful for Windows kernel developers.
-Diana is a C library, not a product or tool.
+It is a C library, not a product or tool.
 Path: src/diana_core

 Advantages: